katcipis/katcipis.github.io/_posts/2015-10-10-controlling-your-exports.md

     print('I want a sunday roast!')
 ```

-Lets try to import our module.
+Let's try to import our module.

 ```
 $ python